 Travel ban fight personal for Hawaii's 'scholarly gentleman'

+In this Friday, March 10, 2017 photo, Hawaii Attorney General Douglas Chin works in his office in Honolulu.
 Hawaii was the first state to file a lawsuit challenging President Donald Trump's revised travel ban.
-For Ch... .

 Comments